Thought I’d take off my cloak of invisibility and make a wee picture for #BiVisibilityDay 🥳∞

 HOW IT WORKS

-- Don’t think too hard on the noun; just write about it for five minutes.
+- Don’t think too hard on the word; just write about it for a maximum of twenty-five minutes or 250 words.

 - Complete the challenge on your blog before 1700 UTC of the following Friday.